AxisAndAllies/rts/README.md

   - enable placing more factories
   - larger playing field (enable map pan/zoom)
-  - more control points
+  - more map types {height, width, control points}
-  - unit build times + factory queue to build one at a time
+  - [x] unit build times + factory queue to build one at a time
-  - initial control point capture time
+  - [x] initial control point capture time
-  - all units to show healthbars
   - make factories destructable
   - add ability to unlock higher limits for certain stats?? (like researching tech)

 - LOW priority
+  - all units to show healthbars
   - factory upgrade build speed, build radius
     - factory choose where to build unit
   - use more backend validation instead of frontend validation